Ali-Lazem/DBPM/dbpm_release/README.md

 text).
 The cohort is indexed by the UID lists in `cohorts/`, which point into the public PMC-Patients corpus.

+## Hardware requirements

+**This module (`dbpm.py`) and the grader scripts:** none special — they run on any machine with Python 3.8+.
+No GPU required.

+**The extraction pipeline that produced the analysed data** (not included in this repository) was run on 4× NVIDIA H200 GPUs (141 GB each): a Llama-3.3-70B generator and an MMed-Llama-3.1-70B verifier, each tensor-parallel across two GPUs, with ~64 CPU cores and ~900 GB RAM.
+See `run_ablation.sh` for the serving configuration.

 ## License
 See [LICENSE](LICENSE).